-3.5.1 The PCC holds assets in the form of land, property, vehicles, equipment, furniture and other items, together worth many millions of pounds.
+3.5.1 GP holds assets in the form of land, property, vehicles, equipment, furniture and other items, together worth many millions of pounds.
 It is important that assets are safeguarded and used efficiently in service delivery, that there are arrangements for the security of both assets and information required for service operations and that proper arrangements exist for the disposal of assets.
-An up-to-date asset register is a prerequisite for proper fixed asset accounting and sound asset management.
+An upto-date asset register is a prerequisite for proper fixed asset accounting and sound asset management.

-- 3.5.2 The PCC will own and fund all assets regardless of whether they are used by the PCC, by the CC or by both. - 3.5.3 The Chief Constable is responsible for the direction and control of the force and should therefore have day-to-day management of all assets used by the force. - 3.5.4 The PCC should consult the Chief Constable in planning the budget and developing a medium term financial plan.
+- 3.5.2 The PCC will initially own and fund all assets regardless of whether they are used by the PCC, by the force or by both bodies.
+However, with consent from the PCC, Chief Constables can acquire property (other than land or buildings) and this should be set out in the Scheme. - 3.5.3 The Chief Constable is responsible for the direction and control of the force and should therefore have day-to-day management of all assets used by the force. - 3.5.4 The PCC should consult the Chief Constable in planning the budget and developing a medium term financial strategy.
 Both these processes should involve a full assessment of the assets required to meet operational requirements, including in terms of human resources, infrastructure, land, property and equipment.